 For free account users, the identifier part of the campaign URL is an alpha-numeric string that's randomly generated when the campaign is sent.
 This can't be customized unless you upgrade to a paid account.

-Branding your URLs with a verified email domain is done on a per-list basis.
-You'll be prompted to do this when you create a new list, or you can update the URLs for an existing list in the list settings or on the Share your campaign section of the Campaign Builder.
+Branding your URLs with a verified email domain is done on a per-audience basis.
+You'll be prompted to do this when you create a new audience, or you can update the URLs for an existing audience in the audience settings or on the Share your campaign section of the Campaign Builder.

 - Match URLs to campaign content

 Your URL should tell your audience where they're going when they click your link, so it's usually a good idea to customize your URL with the subject line of your email, or the main header of your campaign.

 We tend to digest information quickly online, so effective URLs tend to be about 50-60 characters total.
 If your URL is much longer than that, think about how you could rewrite it.
 Focus on your keywords and vital information.

 - Make it readable